 Yaheetech 69-inch Wrought Iron Rolling Large Parrot Cage

 We’ve researched enough pet product brands to know which are made for the long run.
 As for the Yaheetech parakeet cages, we know for a fact that these are the best bird cages you can get for your pet bird.
 In fact, its simple structure is extremely durable and easy to maintain.

-Additionally, the 360-degree swivel casters are of the industrial build.
+Additionally, the 360-degree swivel casters are of an industrial build.
 You can move the cage around the house without shaking the birds.
-The seed guards are spread out and raised so that bird dropping, seeds and feathers don’t ruin your floors ever again!
+The seed guards are spread out and raised so that bird dropping, seeds, and feathers don’t ruin your floors ever again!

 There’s a single, long wooden perch inside the cage.
 Your parrot can comfortably rest on the perch or go up the ladder to the roomy play space!